nalsai/nalsai.de/content/en/blog/seki-juku/index.md

 +++
-title = "Visiting Seki Post Town" description = ""
+title = "Visiting Seki Post Town" description = "The best preserved of the 53 stations along the old Tōkaidō." tags = ["Japan", "Mie", "Tōkaidō", "Post Town", "Museum", "History"] date = 2023-12-17
-tags = [
-  "Japan"
-]
-date = 2023-12-17
 +++

-On Thursday, December 14, I went to Seki-juku (Seki Post Town) with a friend.
+On Thursday, December 14, I visited Seki-juku (Seki Post Town) with a friend.

 We rode our bikes to Tsu Station and then took the JR Kisei Line to Kameyama, where we had to change trains to the Kansai Line.
 The Kansai Line going to Seki Station was a very short (single-car) diesel multiple unit (DMU) train, model KiHa 120.

 ![Train leaving Seki Station headed for Kamo](XLE40985.jpg)

-As it was a very small local train, we couldn't pay with our Suica IC cards, which was a bit confusing.
+As it was a very small local train, we couldn't pay with our Suica IC cards, which we didn't know at first, so we had to correct it when returning.

 The train runs to Kamo Station in Kyōto Prefecture, where passengers can switch to the Yamatoji Line to Nara and Ōsaka, which is technically part of the Kansai Main Line connecting JR Namba Station in Ōsaka with Nagoya Station.
 It seems like the Kintetsu lines out-competed the Kansai Main Line, resulting in that split.